-If a teacher or member of staff has concerns about the behaviour of another member of staff towards a pupil, he or she must report it at once to the Headmaster.
+If a teacher or member of staff has concerns about the behaviour of another member of staff (including supply staff and volunteers) towards a pupil, he or they must report it at once to the Headmaster.
 Any concern will be investigated.
 If there is evidence of criminal activity, the Police will always be informed.
 Wherever possible, and subject to the rights of the pupil, the member of staff will be informed of the outcome of the investigation.
 No one who reports a genuine concern in good faith needs to fear retribution.
-A member of staff who uses the whistle-blowing procedure is entitled to have his/her name protected from being disclosed by the Headmaster to the alleged perpetrator, without his/her prior approval.
-However, it has to be recognised that his/her evidence may be required by the Police to be used in any criminal proceedings.
-See also the policy: S52 WHISTLEBLOWING
+A member of staff who uses the whistle-blowing procedure is entitled to have their name protected from being disclosed by the Headmaster to the alleged perpetrator, without his/her prior approval.
+However, it has to be recognised that their evidence may be required by the Police to be used in any criminal proceedings.
+See also the policy: S52 WHISTLEBLOWING.
+If as a result of any investigation into safeguarding concerns, or allegations against staff (including supply staff and volunteers) that might indicate they would pose a risk of harm to children, a person in regulated activity is dismissed or removed, or would have been had they not resigned, a referral to the Disclosure and Barring Service (DBS) will be made.